 Methodology

-- Refresh Rate: Once daily (anchored to midnight EST).
+- Refresh Rate: Once daily (anchored to 12:00 AM EST / 05:00 UTC).

-- Window: The most recent 8-hour period is evaluated for all aggregated metrics.
+- Window: The most recent 8-hour period is evaluated for all aggregated metrics to provide consistent day-over-day insights without the noise of minute-by-minute volatility.

 - Prices are standardized into USD per Megawatt-hour ($/MWh).